How To Make Your Child Fall In Love With Japanese Food

 Sushi.
 Ramen.
 Onigiri.
 For adults, trying new Japanese foods is an exciting adventure.
 For children new to living in Japan, however, Japanese food might seem more intimidating than fun.
 But there are a few ways to make them love it!

-Conventional wisdom teaches parents to serve new foods multiple times to children, prepared different ways, and to understand that it might take many times before your child will even try a bite, let alone enjoy the new food.
-But, it can be difficult to get your children to love a completely foreign food.
+Conventional wisdom teaches parents to serve new foods multiple times to children, prepared different ways and to understand that it might take many times before your child will even try a bite, let alone enjoy the new food.

 Here are five practical ways through which you can increase the odds of your kid eating well in Japan despite being away from home.